pagkly/Zed/Investopedia3/Understanding Days Sales Outstanding.md

 Days sales outstanding (DSO) is a measure of the average number of days that it takes a company to collect payment after a sale has been made.
 DSO is often determined on a monthly, quarterly or annual basis, and can be calculated by dividing the amount of accounts receivable during a given period by the total value of credit sales during the same period, and multiplying the result by the number of days in the period measured.

-Days sales outstanding is an element of the [cash conversion cycle](https://www.investopedia.com/terms/c/cashconversioncycle.asp) and is often referred to as days receivables or [average collection period](https://www.investopedia.com/terms/a/average_collection_period.asp).
+Days sales outstanding is an element of the [[cash conversion cycle]](https://www.investopedia.com/terms/c/cashconversioncycle.asp) and is often referred to as days receivables or [[average collection period]](https://www.investopedia.com/terms/a/average_collection_period.asp).

 ## The Formula for Days Sales Outstanding Is